EducationalTestingService/python-zpar/README.md

 Note that python-zpar and all of the example scripts should work with both Python 2.7 and Python 3.3.
 I have tested python-zpar on both Linux and Mac but not on Windows.

+### Node.js version
+If you want to use ZPar in your node.js app, check out my other project [node-zpar](http://github.com/EducationalTestingService/node-zpar).

 ### License

 Although python-zpar is licensed under the MIT license - which means that you can do whatever you want with the wrapper code - ZPar itself is licensed under GPL v3.

 ### ToDo